Featured image of post Analyzing Performance Bottlenecks in Go Applications with expvar

 Analyzing Performance Bottlenecks in Go Applications with expvar

-In the development process, to analyze the performance bottlenecks of Go applications, it’s essential to collect and sample performance data using pprof.
+In the development process, it’s essential to collect and sample performance data using pprof to analyze the performance bottlenecks of Go applications.
 There are two methods for collecting and sampling data:

-• At the micro level, using performance benchmark tests to collect and sample data, is suitable for identifying performance bottleneck points within functions or method implementations.
+• At the micro level, performance benchmark tests can be used to collect and sample data, suitable for identifying performance bottleneck points within functions or method implementations.

 So, how can we efficiently capture the performance bottleneck points of an application?